A WHI Ancillary Study (AS) is a investigation that involves generation of new data not already in the WHI database. Examples include:

 WHI Study pages: a list of all funded ancillary studies, including Core and BAA studies, with PI and study name, diseases studied, estimated number of participants, blood usage (if applicable), and publication numbers.

 The study ID on the list links to specific information for each study, such as summary of proposal, case-control selection, and other study documents (as available).

 A complete list of WHI papers is available in the Bibliography of this website

-Specimen results currently available to approved investigators from Ancillary and Broad Agency Announcement studies are those from studies with funding end dates at least 12 months before the last data updated.
-Non-DNA results from most of the Core studies are available in the investigators' dataset.
-For information on which specimen results are available to approved investigators, see page 2 of the Specimen Assay Result PDF file.
+Specimen results currently available to approved investigators from Ancillary and BAA studies are those from studies with funding end dates at least 12 months before the last data updated.
+Biomarker results from most Core studies are available in the investigators' dataset.
+For info on which specimen results are available to approved investigators, see page 2 of the Specimen Assay Result PDF file.

-Also see Key WHI Genetic and Biomarker Studies (under the Data tab) that describes the WHI Core Studies providing both GWAS and biomarker data on approximately 22,000 WHI participants as well as other large genetic studies (data as of March 2014).
+Also see Key WHI Genetic and Biomarker Studies that describes the WHI Core Studies providing both GWAS and biomarker data on approximately 22,000 WHI participants as well as other large genetic studies (data as of March 2014).

 For a listing of recent mailings to participants refer to the Summary of Mailings table.

 For more details about individual AS, BAA, or Core studies, refer to the individual WHI Study pages.
 These individual pages provide study summaries and documents such as detailed selection criteria.